haifenghuang/golem/docs/tutorial.md

 include boolean, string, int and float.
 There is also the builtin value 'null' which represents the absence of a value.

+Golem has the usual set of operators that you would expect: ==, !=, <, >, <=, >=,
++, -, \*, /, and so forth.

 ```golem
 assert(1 + 2 == 3);
 assert(42 / 7 == 8 - 2);
 ```
+We will cover the operators in more detail later.
 Note that we used another intrinsic function, `assert`, which will throw an exception if the value that is passed into it is not true.

 Int values in Golem are signed 64 bit integers.
 Float values are 64-bit.
 Ints are coerced to floats during arithmetic and checks for equality: